xl

 =xlpMULTIPLY(B2,C2,,,,$A$1)

-Although using Excel's Insert Function Wizard is more convenient than entering functions manually, especially with many arguments, it can be slow because Excel recalculates the function every time a digit or character is entered in the Wizard.
+Although using Excel's Insert Function Dialog is more convenient than entering functions manually, especially with many arguments, it can be slow because Excel recalculates the function every time a digit or character is entered.
 To speed up that process, enter "0" for all numeric operands (such as num and rt for xlpROOT), so that the function does not take long to calculate.
-Then, when done with the Wizard, manually change the numeric operands to the desired numbers directly in the worksheet.
+Then, when done with the dialog, manually change the numeric operands to the desired numbers directly in the worksheet.